H4rtland/masters/week16/README.md

 ![image](https://github.com/H4rtland/masters/blob/master/week16/imgs/times.png "")

-Each histogram plots iteration time on the x axis and frequency on the y axis.
+Each histogram plots iteration time (in seconds) on the x axis and frequency on the y axis.
 There is some kind of clear separation going on here, which I think is probably a result of how well the fitting stage performs.
 Why the times are *so* grouped up, I'm not sure.
 The limits are distributed as a gaussian as we have already seen, so they are unlikely to